andrewjlock/astrix/README.md

 ## Features

-- Simple, object-oriented interface to reconstruct multiple simultaneously moving reference frames, and convert to/from camera image pixel coordinates.
+- Simple, object-oriented interface to reconstruct simultaneous moving and rotating reference frames, calculate local line-of-sight vectors, and project to image planes.
 - Support for NumPy and Jax backends using the [array api](https://data-apis.org/array-api/latest/) spec.
-Most functinoality is differentiable and JIT-compilable using Jax backend, which allows efficient optimisation and state estimation.
+Most functionality is differentiable and JIT-compilable using Jax backend, allowing efficient optimisation and state estimation.
 - Many convenience tools for interpolation, intrinsic frame handling, triangulation, position conversion, data validation etc.

 This toolbox has three main use cases: